nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 Storage will reload the data in the app into the database text file.

 2) Architecture of the Storage component

 ![Storage Sequence Diagram](images/Storage.png)

+- Initially, when BudgetTracker App is started, it will create new Parser and Storage object.
+Storage's makeStorageTextFile() method will be called to either create a new database text file of the current year for example "2021.txt" if it does not exist or it will load the existing "2021.txt" into the App by calling loadStorage() method of the Storage Class.
+- Then a while loop will be initialized to check for User Input in the command line to check for user's command.
+Whenever any command that changes the data in the App is called such as `add`, `edit` and `delete` is called, reloadArrayToStorage() method of the WriteToTextFile class must be called to refresh the data text file to the new state of the data in the App.
+- Then the loop will continue.
+For commands that will not change the data in the app such as `list`, `find`...
+The reloadArrayToStorage() method will not be called.

 ## <a id="implementation"></a> Implementation